Vision Screening Preparation for Schools

 The room selected for vision screening should be at least 12 feet long, well-lit, and free from distractions and direct sunlight glare.

 Primary care provider: Usually updates history and performs the ophthalmoscope evaluation and tests muscle balance (Binocular Fix and Follow), Unilateral Cover Test, and corneal light reflex) as part of the physical exam.

-Medical assistant or nurse: Usually performs visual acuity screening.
+Medical assistant or nurse: Usually performs visual acuity screening, for near and distance.

 Note: A child who wears glasses and is under the care of an eye care professional needs an age appropriate visual acuity screening performed with their glasses on.
-They do not need Plus Lens screening performed.
+They do not need screening for near vision using the Plus Lens procedure performed.

 Head Start, Early Childhood and School Screenings

 - Arrange a planning meeting for those persons who will be involved in the technical and administrative aspects of the screening process; determine the number of students to be screened and the number of staff and volunteers needed.